Mansion House tube station: History

 On 30 June 1900, the "Middle Circle" service was withdrawn between Earl's Court and Mansion House.
 On 31 December 1908, the "Outer Circle" service was also withdrawn.
 In the 1920s Mansion House station's entrance was rebuilt to a design by Charles Holden.
-It featured a tall glazed screen with the Underground roundel similar to his station designs for the extension to Morden of the City & South London Railway (now the Northern line) opened between 1924 and 1926.
+It featured a tall glazed screen with the Underground roundel similar to his station designs for the extension to of the City & South London Railway (now the Northern line) opened between 1924 and 1926.
 In 1949, the Metropolitan line-operated "Inner Circle" was given its own identity on the Tube map as the Circle line.

 On 29 October 1989, the station was closed for the construction of a new entrance and for further renovation.
 It reopened on 11 February 1991.
 During the weekend of 8–9 October 2016 the west-facing bay platform number 2 was decommissioned and the track removed; all District line trains now continue to Tower Hill.
 As of 2018 the hydraulic buffer at the east end of platform 2 is still in place.

 Connections

 Mansion House station in 2019, showing the buffers still in place on platform 2, but with tracks removed.

-London Buses day and nighttime routes serve the station.
+London Buses day and night-time routes serve the station.